unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 "
 ```

-### Configure Gateway Engine to your Murano Product
+### Configure GWE to your Murano Product

-When configuring Gateway Engine to your Murano product ID, you are faced with two choices with regard to determining your Gateway Engine serial number:
+When configuring GWE to your Murano product ID, you are faced with two choices with regard to determining your GWE serial number:

 1. Configure GWE to use a specific Internet interface (e.g., `eth0`, `wlan0`, `ppp0`, etc.) and retrieve its MAC address for use as its serial number.
 GWE defaults to using this MAC address in uppercase characters.